 Coordinator, Vocational Evaluation Certificate

 Steven R. Sligar.
-Ed.D. serves as an assistant professor and director of the Graduate Program in Vocational Evaluation.
+EdD, CVE, PVE serves as professor and coordinator of the Graduate Certificate in Vocational Evaluation.
 He has a Masters in Rehabilitation and Special Education with a specialization in Vocational Evaluation from Auburn University and a Doctorate in Adult Education and Human Resource Development from Northern Illinois University.

-Dr. Sligar has over 30 years experience as a vocational evaluator and program administrator.
+Dr. Sligar has over 15 years in higher education and 30 years experience as a vocational evaluator and program administrator.
 Fluent in American Sign Language, Dr. Sligar has conducted over 1000 vocational evaluations of persons who are deaf, hard of hearing, or deaf-blind.
 He has been the administrator of three community-based rehabilitation programs that served persons who were deaf and/or blind.

 My teaching is progressive and humanistic because I want to help the learner discover ways to solve problems on the job, in the community or at home.
 I believe teaching is accomplished through active interaction with the learner regardless of the medium of instruction.